sveljko/sveljko.github.io/_posts/2014-3-3-Hello-World.md

 back in an (in-)out parameter.
 The closing of the connection would produce an error "CONNECTION_CLOSED".
 In this case, for `length=0`, simply return `0` (no error).

-Basically, the moral of the story is that one does need to handle corner cases just like any other cases, even if they don't "make sense" and "don't matter much" ("who cares what happens, as long as nothing crashes").
+## Moral of the story

+One does need to handle corner cases just like any other cases, even if they don't "make sense" and "don't matter much" ("who cares what happens, as long as nothing crashes").
 The amount of time lost trying to makes sense of it all when you do find yourself in the corner (case) is way too big, compared to a little documentation/specification